loliveirawebdev/converge/modules/Bootstrap/README.md

 # Bootstrap Module

-This module will concentrate every rule or functionality that the system depends of, like: plugins, authentication flows, etc.
+This module will concentrate every rule or functionality that the system depends of, like: plugins setup, authentication flows, etc.
+The system will run this module before any interaction, independent of page that the user is visiting

 Any global wrapper component MUST be placed in App module.

 ### Routines